Do you think IIT Guwahati certified course can help you in your career?

 Move the left pointer to the right pointer by 1 and the right to the left by 1.

-If the left and right pointer does not meet, repeat the steps from 1.
+If the left and right pointers do not meet, repeat step 1.

 Importance of Quick Sort: